realityexpander/How_to_program_from_ground_up/05-Software.md

     >  - X & Y = Registers — Used to store the input operands for output to Accumulator Register (ACC.)
     >    via the ALU (Arithmetic Logic Unit.)

-  - ### Clock — "The heart beat of the CPU to keep it all in sync"
+  - ### Clock — "The heart beat of the CPU to keep it all in sync" <a name="clock"></a>
-    - Clock Circuit - Basically a emits a short pulse of electricity at a regular interval
+    - Clock Circuit — Basically a emits a short pulse of electricity at a regular interval
         - a "tick" of the clock, like flashing a light to the beat.
         - Often uses a quartz crystal (XTAL in schematic) and the piezoelectric effect to keep a steady beat, like a watch.
         - Sometimes the common 555-timer IC chip is used to generate a clock signal.